 The following tutorial will show you how to enter bank account information for your employees.

-The first step is to choose the Employee - Bank Accounts menu command.
-This opens the Bank Accounts screen where you can define each employee's bank account settings.
+From the Payroll tab, open the Employee - Bank Accounts screen where you can define each employee's bank account settings.

 4H - Assign Earnings to an Employee: